hekonsek/ansible-role-fedora-ec2/README.md

 Ansible Role - Fedora EC2 instance
 =========

-This playbook can be used to provision Fedora 25 on AWS EC2.
+Provisions Fedora 25 on AWS EC2.
 It ensures that:
 - Fedora 25 AWS EC2 node is provisioned and started
 - public SSH key is uploaded and assigned to provisioned EC2 node
 - EC2 security group firewall has been configured to accept only SSH traffic